Divide-Then-Rule: A Cluster-Driven Hierarchical Interpolator for Attribute-Missing Graphs: Proposed Method

 \subsection{Complexity Analysis}

 This section analyzes the computational complexity of the three main components of the proposed DTRGC framework: DCFP, HNAI, and HRE.
-The total complexity is the sum of the individual components:

-where, $K_1$ is the number of propagation steps in DCFP, $|E|$ is the number of edges, and $d$ is the feature dimension of the node attribute matrix $\mathbf{H}$, $T$ is the number of iterations for adjusting the adjacency matrix in DCFP, $n$ is the number of nodes, $c$ is the number of clusters, and $i$ is the number of $k$-means iterations, $d_\text{avg}$ is the average degree of nodes, and $K_2$, $K_3$ are the number of iterations for HNAI and HRE, respectively.
+The total complexity is the sum of the individual components: $\mathcal{O}\Big(K_1 |E| d + \frac{K_1}{T} n c d i + K_2 n c d i + K_2 n d_\text{avg} + K_3 |E| d + K_3 n d \Big)$, where $K_1$ is the number of propagation steps in DCFP, $|E|$ is the number of edges, and $d$ is the feature dimension of the node attribute matrix $\mathbf{H}$, $T$ is the number of iterations for adjusting the adjacency matrix in DCFP, $n$ is the number of nodes, $c$ is the number of clusters, and $i$ is the number of $k$-means iterations, $d_\text{avg}$ is the average degree of nodes, and $K_2$, $K_3$ are the number of iterations for HNAI and HRE, respectively.
 This total complexity can be simplified to $\mathcal{O}(n + |E|)$, indicating that the proposed DTRGC exhibits a linear relationship with both the number of nodes and the number of edges.
-Detailed complexity derivations can be found in the supplementary materials.